kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 -d, --dir &lt;dir&gt;
 Directory to start searching for BREX data modules in.
 By default, the current directory is used.

+-e, --ignore-empty
+Ignore check for empty or non-XML documents.

 -f, --overwrite
 Print the filenames of CSDB objects with BREX/SNS errors.